kimsk/chia-tic-tac-toe/README.md

 ```

 1. Alice (P1) and Bob (P2) exchange their PKs.
-2. Alice creates her waiting room coin (Alice's coin) with her `puzzle_hash`, `pk`, bob's `pk`, `null` for `P1_COIN_ID`, and agreed `RETURN_AMOUNT` and `GAME_AMOUNT`.
+2. Alice creates her waiting room coin (Alice's coin) with her `pk`, bob's `pk`, agreed `RETURN_AMOUNT` and `GAME_AMOUNT`, and `null` for `P1_PH`.
-3. Alice provides her waiting room `coin id` to Bob.
-4. Bob creates his waiting room coin (Bob's coin) with his `puzzle_hash`, Alice's `pk`, his `pk`, Alice's `coin id` from Alice, and agreed `RETURN_AMOUNT` and `GAME_AMOUNT`.
+3. Bob creates his waiting room coin (Bob's coin) with Alice's `pk`, his `pk`, agreed `RETURN_AMOUNT` and `GAME_AMOUNT`, and calculated Alice's coin puzzle hash for `P1_PH`.
-5. Once two coins with Alice's and Bob's waiting room puzzles are created, Alice's and Bob's coin spends can be spent together in a spend bundle to create the tic tac toe singleton coin.
+4. Once two coins with Alice's and Bob's waiting room puzzles are created, Alice's and Bob's coin spends can be spent together in a spend bundle to create the tic tac toe singleton coin.
 Alice's coin creates an ephermeral launcher coin that creates the game coin.
 Bob's coin is burned.

 #### Clawback
 > The waiting room puzzle for Alice allows the clawback after 100 blocks has passed if Bob has not created his waiting room coin.
 Or if Bob has created his coin, but Alice clawed back her XCH and didn't create a game.